JayIssuree/CV/README.md

   <h2 align="left"> Overview <a href="#top"><img src="https://miro.medium.com/max/704/1*1Ton78FSdk68hl531ohL7w.png" height="20" width="20"></a></h2>
 </a>

 I am a full-stack junior developer that started my journey at a 16-week intensive software development boot camp ([Makers Academy](https://github.com/makersacademy)).
 Prior to my time at Makers, I studied Psychology at the University of Surrey with a placement year at anxiety & depression therapy services where I took a particular interest in data analysis.
-I am looking for a junior role at a company that takes pride in following the best coding practices and the opportunity for me to improve and develop as a programmer.
+I am looking for a junior role at a company that takes pride in following the best coding practices and the opportunity to improve and develop as a programmer.

 <a name="Experience">
   <h2 align="left"> Experience <a href="#top"><img src="https://miro.medium.com/max/704/1*1Ton78FSdk68hl531ohL7w.png" height="20" width="20"></a></h2>